rime/brise/README.md

 Contributors
 ===
 I may have missed someone.
-See the `AUTHORS` file for a more complete list of authors and their works.
+See the `AUTHORS` file for a complete list of authors and their works.

   - [佛振](https://github.com/lotem)
   - [瑾昀](https://github.com/kunki)